bahamas10/basher/README.md

 `$PWD`.

 A plugin is guaranteed, by `basher`, to be run out of its directory.

-Also, you can use `$BASHER_DIR`, which will point the directory out of which the `basher` process is running.
+Also, you can use `$BASHER_DIR`, as it will point the directory out of which the `basher` process is running.

 #### Do I have to use `debug`, `log`, `put_file`, etc.?
 I just want to use scripts

-Of course not.
+No.

 Any bash script is already a valid `basher` plugin.
 The logging functions automatically add things like the date, log level, and executing plugin name, as well as line